yalem-a/ckad-notes/README.md

 ```
 ## Scaling replicas in ReplicaSet
-### method - 1 : update conents of yaml file to the required number and run the following command
+### method - 1 : update contents of yaml file to the required number and run the following command
 ```
 kubectl replace -f replicaSet-definition.yml
 ```